nobiot/md-roam/README.md

 ## Upstream Org Roam Commits Tested

 I have been trying to closely trail the upstream `org-roam` development; nevertheless, as it is being actively developed (awesome!), `md-roam` is usually lagging a bit behind.
-As of 2020-05-02, I am using it with upstream version 1.1 at commit [`0132546`](https://github.com/jethrokuan/org-roam/commit/0132546e56eb5cffd6cc52177b6ffbeab0d84743) (latest as at the time of writing this).
+As of 2020-05-16, I am using it with upstream version 1.1.0 at commit [`265182a`](https://github.com/org-roam/org-roam/commit/265182a698be6babcbb11718c2821c747b1cff52) (latest as at the time of writing this).

 Please note, however, that Jethro and contributors have added good many new features since my last sync (on 2020-04-26).
 Among them, I have created issues in GitHub for testing the features I see potentially relevant for `md-roam`.

 If anyone has some spare time, I would appreciate your helping with testing (and fixing issues).
 I'll be happy to have comments logged in issues in GitHub (it seems people are more comfortable with it than GitLab) -- I'll try to make explicit and community-friendly how we can use issues etc. as communication channels.

+## Prerequisite

+For cite backlinks to work, you need `org-ref` installed.
+There is no need to configure it if you don't use it. `org-roam` relies on it for one function, and checks if the package exist with using `require `org-ref`. `org-roam` and `md-roam` still work without it if you do not use cite backlinks.

 ## Installation